ashakoen/next-js-flux1-replicate/docs/features/image-packs.md

 Image Packs are a powerful way to save, share, and reproduce your image generations.
 They capture everything needed to recreate an image, including settings, prompts, source images, and masks.

+## Image Pack Drawer

+The Image Pack Drawer provides a dedicated interface for managing your Image Packs.
+Located on the left sidebar, it gives you quick access to all your saved packs.

+### Accessing the Drawer

+- Look for the teal "Image Packs" button on the left sidebar
+- Click to open the drawer interface
+- The number of saved packs is indicated by a pulsing dot when packs are available

+### Features

+- **Pack Gallery**: Visual grid of all your saved Image Packs
+- **Search**: Filter packs by prompt or model
+- **Sorting**: Arrange by newest, oldest, or model type
+- **Favorites**: Mark important packs with a star for easy access
+- **Favorites Filter**: Toggle to show only favorite packs
+- **Import**: Drag and drop zip files or click to browse

+### Managing Image Packs

+1. **Viewing Pack Details**
+   - Hover over a pack to see a larger preview
+   - Each card shows model type, prompt snippet, and creation date

+2. **Using a Pack**
+   - Click "Use" on any pack to load its settings
+   - All parameters, including source images and masks, will be restored
+   - Review settings before generating to make adjustments

+3. **Favorites**
+   - Click the star icon to mark a pack as favorite
+   - Toggle the "Favorites Only" filter to focus on important packs
+   - Favorites persist even when clearing regular packs

+4. **Deleting Packs**
+   - Remove individual packs with the "Delete" button
+   - Use "Clear All Packs" to remove all non-favorite packs
+   - Automatic cleanup of older, non-favorited packs

 ## What's in an Image Pack?

 An Image Pack includes: